 - 10.1.
-Successful applicants who accept a grant offer must enter into legally binding grant agreements, including the Defence IP Deed.
-The agreements will specify the obligations and accountabilities of the recipient. - 10.2.
-Projects must not start until agreements are fully executed. - 10.3.
-The lead organisation will be required to provide a final report to the DIN (Administered by the University of Technology Sydney) within two months of the project's end date. - 10.4.
+Successful applicants who accept a grant offer must enter into legally binding grant agreements.
+The agreements will specify the obligations and accountabilities of the recipient.
+Each network will be responsible for executing funding agreements with its respective member universities. - 10.2.
+Intellectual Property (IP) generated through the project will be owned by the participating organisations, in accordance with their internal negotiations and collaborative agreements.
+All participating universities must sign the Defence IP Deed, which grants Defence rights to access and use the project IP. - 10.3.
+Where an industry partner is involved in the project, the lead university will be responsible for negotiating and executing any necessary agreements with the industry party on behalf of the project team. - 10.4.
+Projects must not start until agreements are fully executed. - 10.5.
+The lead organisations will be required to provide a final report to each network within two months of the project's end date. - 10.6.
 Final and mid-term reports consist of a Technical Report and Financial acquittal.
+The lead organisation submits the financial acquittal for the project as a whole, including the financial acquittal of Collaborating organisations. - 10.7.
+Following project completion, the team will also be required to organise a demonstration or presentation of the developed capability to the networks and their defence and industry stakeholders.
+This event will serve as an opportunity to showcase project outcomes and explore pathways for further collaboration or transition.

-The lead organisation submits the Financial acquittal for the project as a whole, including the financial acquittal of Collaborating organisations. - 10.5.
-All expenditure must be in accordance with the project description and broad structure of the proposed project cost detailed in the proposal.
-The Lead organisation must retain the evidence of the expenditure. - 10.6.
-All changes to the project timeline, staffing, costs or roll-over of the funds must be justified and approved in writing by the DIN. - 10.7.
-Any material or research findings published in respect of a DIN-funded activity must include an acknowledgement of DIN funding in the form: "We thank the Defence Innovation Network, the NSW State Government and the Next Generation Technologies Fund for financial support of this project funded by the Strategic Investment Initiative Grant."
+- 10.8.
+All expenditures must be in accordance with the project description and broad structure of the proposed project cost detailed in the proposal.
+The Lead organisation must retain the evidence of the expenditure. - 10.9.
+All changes to the project timeline, staffing, costs or roll-over of the funds must be justified and approved in writing by the respective network. - 10.10.
+Any material or research findings published in respect of the Joint ADSUN Innovation Grant must include an acknowledgement in the form: "We thank the Defence Innovation Network, the Defence Science Institute for financial support of this project funded by the Joint ADSUN Innovation Grant."